A friend asked me about my thoughts about being in and/or coming out of the Comfort zone (CZ). It inspired me to take a deeper look.

 For our purposes, let’s see the CZ as a mental construct – a map to chart the territory.
 Something to give you awareness of where you are.

-The CZ is where your strengths are.
 Go deep in your CZ, see clearly your strengths, what’s natural to you.
 What is so easy to you, that you take for granted and you don’t appreciate.
-Look at what your friends are telling you you’re good at, look at what you often get positive feedback on.
+Look at what your friends are pointing at as your strengths, look at what you often get positive feedback on.

 It won’t feel like you’re risking anything, it will be a good old comfort, sprinkled with excitement.